Rabbid76/graphics-snippets/documentation/draw_mesh.md

     glEnableVertexAttribArray( normalAttribIndex );
     glEnableVertexAttribArray( texCorAttribIndex );

-    // Associate the element array buffer (index buffer) to the vertex array object glBindBuffer( GL_ELEMENT_ARRAY_BUFFER, ibo );
+    glBindBuffer( GL_ELEMENT_ARRAY_BUFFER, ibo ); // Associate the element array buffer (index buffer) to the vertex array object

-    // Unbind the vertex array object
+    glBindVertexArray( 0 ); // Unbind the vertex array object
-    glBindVertexArray( 0 );

-    // Unbinde the element array buffer
-    // This has to be done after the vertex array object is unbound, otherwise the association to the vertex array object would be lost. glBindBuffer( GL_ELEMENT_ARRAY_BUFFER, 0 );
+    glBindBuffer( GL_ELEMENT_ARRAY_BUFFER, 0 ); // Unbinde the element array buffer.
+This has to be done after the vertex array object is unbound, otherwise the association to the vertex array object would be lost.

 See: